Boris Johnson refuses to pledge to wear a face mask in Parliament - ExBulletin

 Boris Johnson refuses to pledge to wear a face mask in Parliament

-Boris Johnson has refused to pledge to wear a face covering in Parliament despite a call from Health Secretary Sajid Javid for Tory MPs to mask themselves when in the House.
+Boris Johnson has refused to pledge to wear a face covering in Parliament despite a call from the Health Secretary for Conservative MPs to mask themselves when in the hemicycle.

-After Tory MPs were seen crammed onto the Commons benches, almost all with their faces bare, Mr Javid urged them to set an example for the public to avoid having to tighten Covid restrictions during the winter.
+After Tory MPs were seen crowded onto the Commons benches, almost all with their faces bare, Sajid Javid urged them to set an example for the public to avoid having to tighten Covid-19 restrictions during the ‘winter.

-But speaking to reporters on a visit to a vaccination center in west London, Mr Johnson sidestepped whether he would now wear a mask in Parliament, in line with government guidelines.
+But speaking to reporters during a visit to a vaccination center in west London, the Prime Minister dodged the question of whether he would now wear a mask in Parliament, in line with UK government guidelines.

 “I think there are a lot of steps we need to take to continue to follow the guidelines,” he said.